microsoft/bedrock/gitops/azure-devops/OctopusDeploy.md

 # Octopus Deploy

 Octopus Deploy, an automated deployment and release management tool, has been tested against the Bedrock GitOps workflow.
-There are many differences between using Octopus Deploy and Azure DevOps.
-Therefore, a few adjustments need to be made beforehand in order to use Octopus Deploy as a substitute.
+There are many differences between using Octopus Deploy as opposed to Azure DevOps.
+This README will assist in getting you started on installing, configuring, and deploying a release on an Octopus Server hosted in Azure.

 ## Getting Started

 Octopus Deploy is supported in the [Azure Marketplace] (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/octopus.octopusdeploy) with a free 45-day trial.
-This guide will demonstrate how it would be possible to recreate the following workflow:
+This guide is modeled after the following example of manifest yaml generation pipeline:

 ![GitOps Workflow using Octopus Deploy](images/gitops-octopus-deploy.png)

 ### 1. Launch an Octopus Deploy Server in Azure Portal